Nottyy/TelerikAcademy/README.md

 TelerikAcademySoftwareEngineering

-All the homeworks and projects from the TelerikAcademy course for software enginering.
+All the homeworks and projects from the TelerikAcademy course for software engineering.